-Today is Holi which I know very little about so I asked author of Dev and Ollie: Colour Carnival to help me out.
+Today is Holi which I know very little about so I asked the author of Dev and Ollie: Colour Carnival to help me out.
 Please welcome my guest blogger today Shweta Aggarwal!

 Religious Significance of Holi

-According to Hindu mythology, the celebration of Holi came into existence when a young boy, Pralad, saw the God Vishnu emerge victorious from a blazing fire!
+According to Hindu mythology, the celebration of Holi came into existence when a young boy, Prahlad, saw the God Vishnu emerge victorious from a blazing fire!
 Pralad was the son of an evil King Hiranyakashap.
 When the king demanded that Pralad pray to him rather than God Vishnu, and Pralad refused, the king ordered his own son to be killed!
 The king’s sister Holika was granted a wish that fire wouldn’t harm her.
 So she coaxed Pralad to step into a bonfire with her.
-To everyone’s surprise, Holika burnt to ashes while Pralad was unharmed and protected by God Vishnu.
+To everyone’s surprise, Holika burnt to ashes while Prahlad was unharmed and protected by God Vishnu.

 Leaving the dark, religious & mythological background aside, Holi is a beautiful, fun, and ‘happy’ festival, yet there are only a handful of children’s books about Holi.
 This was one of the key reasons for me to write Colour Carnival, the 2nd book in the Dev and Ollie series.

 Here are some books to learn more about Holi!
-Some books cover the religious and historical significance in depth while others focus solely on the fun element of Holi.
+Some books cover the religious and historical significance in-depth while others focus solely on the fun element of Holi.

 Nonfiction Book on Holi